75th AIEST Conference in St.Gallen (Switzerland) August 23 - 26, 2026

 - Stream of discussion: AIEST's Advances in Tourism Research: Perspectives of Actors, Institutions and Systems

-Congratulations to the winners of the awards of the AIEST conference 2022 in Cologne, Germany
+Congratulations to the winners of the awards of the AIEST conference 2025 in Paris, France

 1st and 2nd runner ups are (respectively):

-The PETER KELLER AWARD for the best contribution uniting theory and practice goes to Matias Thuen Jorgensen and Igancio Danieli for their paper "Absorptive capacity challenges in platform-based tour guiding companies".
+The PETER KELLER AWARD for the best contribution uniting theory and practice goes to Ulrike Pröbstl-Haider, Alice Wanner, Meike Jungnickel for their contribution "Dynamic adaptive pathways: The foundation for transition in tourism".

 1st and 2nd runner ups are (respectively):